XFLOPS/Flame Overview

 Architecture Overview

-Flame follows a microservices architecture designed for cloud-native environments:
+Flame follows a distributed architecture designed for high-performance computing:

 Getting Help